Portable swamp coolers use as much as 75% less electricity than portable air conditioners.

-Swamp coolers need a constant supply of water.
 As water keeps evaporating from the unit to cool the air, more water needs to replace it.
-Most water use estimates range from 3 to 15 gallons / 11 to 57 litres per hour, with averages between 7 and 11 gallons / 26.5 and 40 litres.
-But the amount of water an evaporative cooler will use varies depending on three major factors:
+So, swamp coolers need a steady supply of replacement water.
+Most air coolers estimate water use from 3 to 15 gallons (11 to 57 liters) per hour.
+The amount of water an evaporative cooler uses depends on three major factors:

-2. Size of the unit.
-Smaller units use less water -- units under 100 watts and under 500 CFM may average less than 1 gallon / 4 litres per hour.
-Larger units may use as much as 20 gallons / 75 litres per hour or more . . . and again, this will depend on the heat and humidity levels.
+- Size of the unit.
+Size of the unit.
+Smaller units use less water.
+Units of about 100 watts and about 500 CFM, which can cool a 10′ x 10′ x 10′ tent average less than 1 gallon (4 liters) per hour.
+Larger units may use as much as 20 gallons (75 liters) per hour or more.
+Again, this depends on the heat and humidity levels.

 You’ll need to find a flexible balance of water use, cooling capacity, and unit care that you are comfortable with.